Christianity and Islam: Salvation

 The Quran explicitly promises salvation for all those righteous Christians who were there before the arrival of Muhammad:

-The Quran also makes it clear that the Christians will be nearest in love to those who follow the Quran and praises Christians for being humble and wise:
+The Quran also makes it clear that Christians will be nearest in love to those who follow the Quran and praises Christians for being humble and wise:

 Early and Medieval Christian writers on Islam and Muhammad

 John of Damascus

-In 746 John of Damascus (sometimes St. John of Damascus) wrote the Fount of Knowledge part two of which is entitled Heresies in Epitome: How They Began and Whence They Drew Their Origin.
-In this work St. John makes extensive reference to the Quran and, in St. John's opinion, its failure to live up to even the most basic scrutiny.
+In 746, John of Damascus (sometimes St. John of Damascus) wrote the Fount of Knowledge part two of which is entitled Heresies in Epitome: How They Began and Whence They Drew Their Origin.
+In this work, John makes extensive reference to the Quran and, in John's opinion, its failure to live up to even the most basic scrutiny.
 The work is not exclusively concerned with the Ismaelites (a name for the Muslims as they claimed to have descended from Ismael) but all heresy.
 The Fount of Knowledge references several suras directly often with apparent incredulity.

 Theophanes the Confessor

-Theophanes the Confessor (died c.822) wrote a series of chronicles (284 onwards and 602-813 AD) based initially on those of the better known George Syncellus.
+Theophanes the Confessor (died c.
+822) wrote a series of chronicles (284 onwards and 602–813 AD) based initially on those of the better known George Syncellus.
 Theophanes reports about Muhammad thus: